158. DISPELLING THE MYTHS ABOUT PURPOSE

 The true stories of the lives lived by God’s people and contained in the Bible, show, that the purposes that God has for your life, can transcend even the time that you spend here on earth.

-Think of Joseph and of David, Abraham, Hannah, Ruth and Esther.
+Think of Joseph and of David and of Abraham and of Hannah and of Ruth and of Esther.
 People are still being touched and reached for God’s glory, through their stories, although they left the earth thousands of years ago.

 (Written on 28th April, 2018)